 I received postdoctoral training in genetic epidemiology at the University of Cambridge and Wellcome Trust Sanger Institute and a postdoctoral fellowship in Bioinformatics at the University of Georgia, Athens, USA.
 Prior to that, I had postgraduate training in applied Bioinformatics at the University of Cologne, Germany and Ph.D. in Computer Science (Bioinformatics specialization) from Covenant University, Nigeria.
 During my Ph.D., I developed a model which identified twenty-two (22) potential novel drug targets against malaria, some of which have been tested and validated experimentally.

 I am the current President of the Nigerian Bioinformatics and Genomics Network and vice-president of the African Society for Bioinformatics and Computational Biology (ASBCB) and where I play a prominent role in the development of bioinformatics and genomics in Africa.

-My work largely centres on the genetic basis of cardiometabolic traits and diseases, particularly lipid metabolism, coronary artery and infectious disease, and the use of genetic tools for causal inference.
+My work largely centres on the genetic basis of Non-communicable diseases, particularly chronic kidney disease, lipid metabolism, coronary artery and infectious disease, and the use of genetic tools for causal inference.